 In 2003, I completed my B.Sc. in Wildlife and Fisheries Science from Penn State and in 2006, I graduate from the State University of New York, ESF, with my M.Sc. in Wildlife Management.
-After finishing my degrees I worked in wetland conservation for the state of Delaware before deciding I wanted to travel.
+After finishing my degrees I worked in wetland conservation for the state of Delaware before deciding I wanted to explore ecosystems around the world.
 I spent the next several years traveling and working in places such as Argentina, the Northern Mariana Islands, Australia, Thailand, and Puerto Rico.

-In 2010 I began my PhD at Florida International University under Dr. Ken Feeley.
+In 2010 I began my PhD at Florida International University under Dr. Ken Feeley working in Manu National Park, Cusco, Peru.
 My dissertation research focuses on two main questions:

 1) How will tropical ecosystems respond to ongoing climate change? and